AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module3/ex3.md

 | entityIdNS    | **namespace** | the specific namespace that is applicable to the ID |
 | schema.name          | **_xdm.context.profile** | the specific schema for which you want to receive information |

-So, if you want to ask Platform's APIs to give you back all Profile information for your own ECID, you will need to configure the call as follows:
+So, if you want to ask Platform's APIs to give you back all Profile information for your own ECID, you will need to configure the request as follows:

 | Key     | Value     |
 |:-------------:| :---------------:|